surniaulula/wpsso-organization-place/readme.txt

 <!-- about -->

-**Manage Organizations for Schema publisher, service provider, production company, event organizer, event performer (ie. a band), and job hiring organization properties.**
+**Manage any number of Organizations for Schema publisher, service provider, production company, event organizer, event performer (ie. a band), and job hiring organization properties.**

-**Manage Places for Open Graph place meta tags, Schema Place markup, and Schema organization location, event location, and job location properties.**
+**Manage any number of Places for Open Graph place meta tags, Schema Place markup, and Schema organization location, event location, and job location properties.**

 <!-- /about -->